 More commonly, property that was acquired prior to marriage is often treated as separate property, while property acquired during marriage is more typically treated as community property.
 Thus it may be necessary to argue the circumstances that lead to the couple marrying later than they might otherwise have done.
 We would want to look into whether the Committed Intimate Relationship doctrine might apply to create community rights prior to the date of marriage.
 Also, the court does have a certain amount of discretion to divide property as it finds fair under the circumstances.

 Similarly, alimony is often linked to the length of the marriage, though there is no specific formula.
 Again, this could require argument about the special involuntary circumstances related to the length of the marriage.
-If you and your spouse married later than you would have done had marriage been allowed earlier, make sure and discuss this with your Seattle divorce law firm.
+If you and your spouse married later than you would have done had marriage been allowed earlier, make sure and discuss this with your Seattle same sex divorce attorney.

 Finally, an issue that may arise more often in same sex marriages, but not exclusively there, relates to any children the couple may have.
 If one spouse is not a biological parent of a child, and there has not been an adoption or other process to create a legal parent child relationship, then sorting out post-divorce parenting may be more complicated.